-Amended local conditions in individual markets or expectations regarding the future business development of the local company led to impairment losses being recognized on assets and goodwill.
-The reintegration of PetroChem Inspection Services Inc. (PetroChem), Pasadena, USA, which had been held for sale in the prior year, resulted in an additional impairment of assets and goodwill.
+Local conditions in certain markets led to the impairment of assets.
+The reintegration of Petro-Chem Inspection Services Inc. (PetroChem), Pasadena, USA, which had been held for sale in the prior year, resulted in an additional impairment of assets and goodwill.